 $32,940 (Graduate Non-Resident)

-A multi-campus technical college based in northern Wisconsin, Wisconsin Indianhead Technical College is a career-training school with a large impact on the state’s citizens: as many as 1 in 9 residents have taken a course from WITC in some form, or over 600,000 people.
-As a technical college, WITC is responsible for providing the people of Wisconsin with an affordable and accessible means to earn the credentials and skills they need to enter their careers, and WITC does that job well.
+A multi-campus technical college based in northern Wisconsin, Northwood Technical College is a career-training school with a large impact on the state’s citizens: as many as 1 in 9 residents have taken a course from Northwood in some form, or over 600,000 people.
+As a technical college, Northwood is responsible for providing the people of Wisconsin with an affordable and accessible means to earn the credentials and skills they need to enter their careers, and Northwood does that job well.

-For students and working adults who want to get their start in the packaging field, but are not ready to commit to a full four-year program, WITC offers an Associate’s of Applied Science degree program in Automated Packaging Systems Technician.
-This program provides all of the technical skills necessary to enter the field at a technician level, with hands-on learning from experienced experts.
+For students and working adults who want to get their start in the packaging science field, but are not ready to commit to a full four-year program, Northwood offers an Associate’s of Applied Science degree program in Automated Packaging Systems Technician.
+This program provides all of the technical skills necessary to enter the packaging science field at a technician level, with hands-on learning from experienced experts.
 It’s a low-cost commitment that can open the door to a rewarding career and further expertise.

 Degree Type: AAS